How Long Does Marijuana Stay in your System?

 Typical advice includes drinking cranberry juice, lots of water, increasing your exercise, taking particular vitamins, and more.
 The list goes on and on, and the truth is there isn’t one way that you can “flush” marijuana out of your system.
 The only thing that is proven to work time and time again to eliminate the traces of marijuana from the body is time.

-It won’t stay in your system forever and depending on how frequently you consume marijuana your time duration may vary.
+It won’t stay in your system forever.
+Depending on how frequently you consume marijuana your time duration may vary.
 With that in mind, if you smoke the night before a drug test, there isn’t anything you can do to get it out of your system faster.

-For having physical effects that last a relatively short period, traces of marijuana will stay in your system for much longer than some other drugs.
+Despite having mental/physical effects that may last a relatively short period, traces of marijuana will stay in your system for much longer than some other drugs.